data-science-infinity/data-science-infinity.github.io/_posts/2021-11-04-Predicting-Sales-Using-Advertising-Data-in-R.md

 ---

-Let's import the data and take a look.
+Let's import the Advertising data and take a look.
 On the output below we can see that we have 3 predictors (TV, radio, newspaper) and 1 responce variable - sales
 ```R
 Advertising <- read.csv("Advertising.csv", head=TRUE)
 head(Advertising)